In order to keep passengers safe, the TSA employ a number of security measures, including scanning checked baggage.

 If an object inside your bag is within the mass/density of a dangerous material, security personnel are alerted.

-What is the TSA Looking For When They Scan Bags?
+What the TSA is Looking For When They Scan Bags

 The TSA primarily screens for explosive and other dangerous items that can put passenger safety at risk.